-- 2. The creation of a homeowners' or other organization and/or the submission of an Agricultural Production and Stewardship Plan (APSP) may be required to provide for the proper utilization of agricultural lands and their availability on a lease basis or for the maintenance of the community's roads, septic or water systems. - 3.
-Consistent with state and federal laws, a permanent agricultural conservation easement over that portion of the property not used for physical development or services shall be required for proposed land divisions, non-agricultural development, and residential projects, other than a farmhouse, agricultural worker housing, or intergenerational housing, to promote the long-term preservation of these lands.
+2. The creation of a homeowners' or other organization and/or the submission of an Agricultural Production and Stewardship Plan (APSP) may be required to provide for the proper utilization of agricultural lands and their availability on a lease basis or for the maintenance of the community's roads, septic or water systems.

+intergenerational housing, to promote the long-term preservation of these lands.
 Only agricultural and compatible uses shall be allowed under the easement.
 In addition, the County shall require the execution of a covenant not to divide for the parcels created under this division so that each will be retained as a single unit and will not be further subdivided.

-4. Proposed development shall only be approved after making the following findings:
+- 4. Proposed development shall only be approved after making the following findings: - a.

-- a.
 The development is necessary because agricultural use of the property would no longer be feasible.
 The purpose of this standard is to permit agricultural landowners who face economic hardship to demonstrate how development on a portion of their land would ease this hardship and enhance agricultural operations on the remainder of the property. - b.
 The proposed development will not conflict with the continuation or initiation of agricultural uses on that portion of the property that is not proposed for development, on adjacent parcels, or on other agricultural parcels within one mile of the perimeter of the proposed development. - c.
 Appropriate public agencies are able to provide necessary services (fire protection, police protection, schools, etc.) to serve the proposed development without extending urban services.

-[Adapted from Unit II Agricultural Policies 4 and 5, pp. 98-99.
-This policy also carries forward Unit I Agriculture Policy 30, p.35.]
+(PC app.
+2/13/12, 1/9/11, 1/24/11) [Adapted from Unit II Agricultural Policies 4 and 5, pp. 98-99.
+This policy also carries forward Unit I Agriculture Policy 30, p.35.1